Australia-Singapore Digital Economy Agreement: fact sheet

 - cooperation in creating a safe online environment to protect citizens, especially children and vulnerable members of the community, from harmful online experiences;

-- a new commitment to improve the accessibility of publically available, anonymised government information, for the purpose of economic, social and research benefit; and
+- a new commitment to improve the accessibility of publicly available, anonymised government information, for the purpose of economic, social and research benefit; and

 - enhanced transparency between Australia and Singapore to make available measures related to the digital economy, including online, providing greater certainty to Australian individuals and businesses seeking to trade and invest in Singapore.